DaddyWarbucks/feathers-fletching/docs/hooks.md

       context.params.stashed = await context.service.get(context.id);
     }

-    // Use the stashed record to do somehting else
+    // Use the stashed record to do something else
   }
   return context;
 }

 // This is better for performance because we only stash the record when/if
 // we need it.
 But, the code is bulky and specific.
 With a long chain of
-// hooks this becomes cumbersome and unweildy.
+// hooks this becomes cumbersome and unwieldy.

 // Example with the same hooks using the stashable hook.
 This hook allows